dingfangyu/dingfangyu.github.io/_posts/2024-08-28-VAE Framework.md

 ### decoder

-the decoder (a.k.a. generative submodel) of Diffusion is modeled as:
+the decoder (a.k.a. generative submodel / joint distribution) of Diffusion is modeled as:

 $$